terrencetec/kontrol/docs/source/tutorial.rst

 And you will find a link to the Jupyter notebook containing the solution for the problem.

-The Jupyter notebooks are structured similarly as follows.
+Each Jupyter notebook is structured similarly as follows.
-The first blocks are used to prepare and visualize the mock measurements that we will be processing.
+All notebooks begins with  preparing and visualizing the mock measurements that we will be processing.
-In reality, this is not required as data will be collected by other means.
+In reality, the data will be measured instead of generated.
-With the measurement data obtained, we will proceed to demonstrate the use of the ``Kontrol`` package to solve the problem according to the data.
+With the measurement data obtained, we will proceed to demonstrate the use of the ``Kontrol`` package to solve the underlying problems.
 At last, we will export the results in some way for further usages, e.g. for further processes or implementation.
 This way, the notebooks can be thought as a process in a data pipeline.

-The content in this tutorial is inspired from the actual commissioning of a KAGRA suspension.
+The style of this tutorial is inspired from the actual commissioning of a KAGRA suspension.
 As in, these are all the necessary steps that we need to go through when setting up the active isolation systems.